C-Duke0/Project3-PhillyFood/README.md

 ## Features

-- Interactive map displaying the most common cuisines by zip code.
+- Interactive map displaying the most common cuisines by zip code, Review count by neighborhood, and Restaurant by location.
 - Mouseover tooltips providing detailed information on the top three cuisines for each area.
 - Color-coded legend for easy identification of cuisine types.
 - Zoom functionality for in-depth exploration of specific regions.